 Introduction to Tableau Visualization

 Business intelligence is a technology-driven process for analyzing data and presenting actionable information to help corporate executives, business managers, and other end users make more business decisions.
 It is an understanding of the business situation, especially if we have a large volume of data that can be used for decision making to interactive business data and find the root cause of the particular problem and it wills helps us to improve our business eventually.
-Tableau Visualization is one of the business intelligence tool, which helps us to figure out what has happened in the past and why did it happen and sometimes using Tableau Visualization we can predict the future terms also.
+Tableau Visualization is a business intelligence tool that helps us figure out what has happened in the past and why it happened.
+Sometimes, using Tableau Visualization, we can also predict future terms.

 In data science, workflow tableau is used for data exploration and reporting.
 Let’s look at a few workflow analysis of tableau.

-Tableau is a business intelligence and data visualization tool allowing users to make sense of data through graphs, charts, and diagrams, etc. Tableau provides some tools for exploration and modeling, which are Tableau Desktop, Tableau Online, Tableau Server, Tableau Reader, Tableau Public.
-In this Tableau Desktop and Tableau online are used to prepare different types of reports and Tableau Server, Tableau Reader, and Tableau Public are used to publish the reports.
+Tableau is a business intelligence and data visualization tool that allows users to make sense of data through graphs, charts, diagrams, etc. In addition, tableau provides some tools for exploration and modeling: Tableau Desktop, Tableau Online, Tableau Server, Tableau Reader, and Tableau Public.
+In this Tableau, Desktop and Tableau online are used to prepare different types of reports, and Tableau Server, Tableau Reader, and Tableau Public are used to publish the reports.

-It has very good compatibility with different types of database systems like spreadsheets, databases, big data, Access data warehouses, cloud applications, cloud databases, etc. As well as it supports different types of devices to publish ( for example Desktop, Tablet, Phone).
+It has very good compatibility with different types of database systems like spreadsheets, databases, big data, Access data warehouses, cloud applications, cloud databases, etc. Moreover, it supports different types of devices to publish (for example, Desktop, Tablet, Phone).

 Types of Data Visualization